MaximPerry/Hunyuan3d-2GP-for-AMDGPU-linux-Docker/README.md

 Model generation will fail if the folder from wich you run Hunyuan got spaces.
 I think is related to this issue [[Issue]: ROCm 6.x doesn't work with space in the path #4329 ](https://github.com/ROCm/ROCm/issues/4329)

+Current Torch 2.8 doesn't work.
+Previous version 2.8.0.dev20250525+rocm6.4 used to work but it is no longer available.
+With torch 2.7.0 version it works.

+Texture generation fails when integrated+dedicated gpus are present.
+Disabling it in bios fixed this issue.